bennettscience/gas-canvasapi/README.md

 # GAS-CanvasApi

-The Canvas API has a robust REST endpoint which can be used to extend many functions and features of the LMS.
+The Canvas API has a robust set of REST endpoints which can be used to automate many functions and features of the LMS.
 This library can be used to interact with the Canvas LMS REST API within Google Apps Script.

 **Note that this is actively being written and _probably_ shouldn't be used for important things yet.**